-Passenger ferry and flight services throughout Solomon Islands are generally unreliable and subject to disruption at short notice.
+Passenger ferry and flight services throughout Solomon Islands are subject to disruption at short notice.
 You should consider taking precautions when travelling by sea, such as carrying your own life-jackets, as safety regulations are not always strictly applied.
 Overcrowding of passenger ferries is also common.

 Fire safety regulations are not always strictly applied.
 In planning your activities, consider fire safety standards.

 Most roads in Solomon Islands are in a poor state of repair making driving difficult.
 Poor vehicle maintenance and poor standards of driving also increase the risks.
-See also our bulletin on Overseas Road Safety.
+See our road travel page.

 Domestic flights schedules are generally unreliable and subject to disruption.
 You should contact airlines directly to check the status of flights.

 For further information, please refer to our air travel page for information about aviation safety and security.